kimmo1019/Roundtrip/README.md

 ## Related Applications

-Roundtrip has various applications including unsupervised learning, likelihood-free inference and sequencial sequantial Markov chain Monte Carlo.
+Roundtrip has various downstream applications including unsupervised learning, likelihood-free inference and sequencial sequantial Markov chain Monte Carlo.
 We are working on some of the applications now, always open to cooperation opportunities.
 If you're interested, do not hesitate to contact me.

 ## Contact